x64x6a/ctf-writeups/SpamAndFlags_2020/house_of_sweets_and_selfies/README.md

 I actually didn't have a working solution by the end of the competition.
 I only found that we could overwrite a tcache entry 2 hours prior to competition end.

 The solution that I ended up finishing utilized a 64-byte heap overflow from when you modify a selfie.
-It will append a PNG header to your given input and overflow into the next region
+It will prepend a PNG header to your given input and overflow into the next region

 This challenge required a bit of reading on jemalloc.
 There are a number of slides and talks on the topic from Blackhat/Infiltrate that I went through to solve this challenge.
 I also recommend using [shadow](https://github.com/CENSUS/shadow) with gdb when debugging.